jfly/jfly.github.io/_posts/2014-08-21-dialup-stackmat.md

 Success!!!
 The signals recorded by the phones are slightly distorted (we're still not sure why), but it's easy to tell where the 0s and 1s are.
-Having proven that the DS8500 does what we want it to, it was time to design our own board board (Eagle CAD files available [here](https://github.com/jfly/fskube/tree/gh-pages/hardware/eagle)).
+Having proven that the DS8500 does what we want it to, it was time to design our own board (Eagle CAD files available [here](https://github.com/jfly/fskube/tree/gh-pages/hardware/eagle)).